dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding_training.md

 For further information and examples on training and evaluating word embeddings with GluonNLP take a look at the Word Embedding section on the Scripts / Model Zoo page.
 There you will find more thorough evaluation techniques and other embedding models.
+In fact, the `data.py` and `model.py` files used in this example are the same as the ones used in the script.